Aperture (software): Features

 Apple Aperture is a professional photo editing and management application that offers a variety of features for professional photographers.
 One of its key features is complete support for importing and exporting raw image formats, for supported cameras.
 It also offers tethered shooting support for DSLRs made by Nikon and Canon; when photographers connect these cameras to their computers, they can be instantly imported without user action, for a more efficient workflow.
 The app's Raw Fine Tuning feature allows users to manage and adjust the conversion parameters of different versions of RAW decode.
 In addition, Aperture allows users to choose whether to keep their master image files in place on their filesystem, or migrate them into the Aperture library upon import.

 Aperture also offers a range of image adjustment tools, including specific color retouching, a luminance-based edge sharpener, and spot repair.
 It also has lens correction tools, such as chromatic aberration correction, to help improve the overall quality of an image.
 In terms of project management, Aperture offers extensive metadata and searching support, as well as the ability to group photos using autostacking based on the time between shutter clicks.

 Aperture offers a number of features for organizing and managing photos.
 Autostacking groups photos based on the time between shutter clicks; users can also manually group photos into Stacks, and create multiple working copies of the same image using the Versions feature.
 The loupe tool allows users to view images at zoom levels from 50% to 1600%, while the Light Table feature serves as a freeform workspace for sorting and selecting images.
 Aperture also offers the ability to simultaneously zoom and pan multiple images to compare them.
-It supports a full-screen move for editing and sorting images, and can span multiple computer displays.
+It supports a full-screen mode for editing and sorting images, and can span multiple computer displays.

 In addition to its native support for the Adobe Photoshop PSD, PNG, JPEG, and TIFF formats, Aperture offers nondestructive image editing, customizable printing and publishing options, and the ability to import photos from USB and FireWire memory card readers or directly from a camera connected via USB.
 It also has read and write support for IPTC image metadata and customizable book creation tools.
 Finally, Aperture has a heavily customizable book creation feature, as well as the ability to create web galleries and blogs that can be uploaded via FTP or WebDAV.